Dronehub/interceptor/README.md

 If arguments in `args_to_append` are not in arguments, they will be appended to the arguments.

+The arguments in `args_to_append` will be appended in the order they are listed.

 If arguments in `args_to_prepend` are not in arguments, they will be prepended to arguments.

+The arguments in `args_to_prepend` will be appended in the order they are listed.

 You give two-item lists in `args_to_replace`.
 If the first item occurs in arguments, it will be replaced by the second item.